Last Updated on

 Trip to Komodo National Park

-Sara from Our Kind of Crazy
+Contributed by Sara from Our Kind of Crazy

 First, you fly to Labuan Bajo island to stay the night, and take a boat to Komodo National Park from there.
 You can choose between several tours to get there.
 We recommend taking a few stops along the way to check out Flores, the pink beach, and swimming with manta rays on a full day tour.